Women in the California gold rush: Number of Women

-By California's 1852 State Census the population has already increased to about 200,000 of which about 10% or 20,000 are female.
+By California's 1852 state census, the population had increased to about 200,000 of which about 10% or 20,000 are female.
 Competition by 1852 had decreased the steam ship fare via Panama to about $200 and the Panama Railroad (completed 1855) was already working its way across the Isthmus making it ever easier to get to California.

-By the 1860 U.S. Federal Census California had a population of 330,000 with 223,000 males and 107,000 females—still a male to female ratio greater than 2 males to 1 female.
-By 1870 the population had increased to 560,000 with 349,000 males and 211,000 females or a ratio of 100 males to 38 females.
-Equilibrium female-male number parity would take till the 1950 census with a total population of 10,586,000; 5,296,000 males compared to 5,291,000 females.
+By the 1860 U.S. federal census, California had a population of 330,000 with 223,000 males and 107,000 females—still a male to female ratio greater than 2 males to 1 female.
+By 1870, the population had increased to 560,000, with 349,000 males and 211,000 females, or a ratio of 100 males to 38 females.
+Equilibrium female-male number parity would take until the 1950 census with a total population of 10,586,000; 5,296,000 males compared to 5,291,000 females.

-Early arrivals
+Early Arrivals

 Women of all different statuses, classes, and races were involved in the California Gold Rush.
-The rapidly increasing California population had very few women and women found a myriad of different opportunities which were normally not available to them.
-As word of the gold rush spread so did the word of opportunities for women to work in the women poor gold fields and communities.
+The rapidly increasing California population had very few women, and women found a myriad of different opportunities that were normally not available to them.
+As word of the gold rush spread, so did the word of opportunities for women to work in the gold fields and communities.
 Some of the first women to show up were women from southern California, Sonora, Chihuahua, Acapulco, and San Blas.
-Since Sonoran women predominated they all were typically all labeled 'Sonorans' or 'Senoritas' by the miners.
-They were soon joined by women from Panama, Ecuador, Peru and Chile.
-Since Chileans predominated all the South America Latinos were all typically called 'Chilenos'.
-As word got back to the east coast of the job opportunities for women and travel arrangements were worked out with paddle wheel steam ship lines with dependable schedules on the Caribbean and Pacific Ocean, many more women started coming to California.
+Since the women were predominantly Sonoran, they were typically labeled 'Sonorans' or 'Senoritas' by the miners.
+They were soon joined by women from Panama, Ecuador, Peru, and Chile.
+Since Chileans predominated the South American population, Latinos were typically called 'Chilenos'.
+As word got back to the East Coast about the job opportunities for women, travel arrangements were worked out with paddle wheel steam ship lines with dependable schedules on the Caribbean and Pacific Ocean, and many more women started coming to California.